Founder & Staff

 Prior to founding RTA, Katherine ran an international marketing organization, working with corporate and non-profits clients including Save the Children, UNICEF and Habitat for Humanity.
 She has produced several major conferences on prison issues and is a frequent speaker at conferences on arts-in-correction.

-Cornell Alston is an RTA alumnus involved in the Youth Empowerment Through The Arts (YEA) initiative, which launched in Long Island City, Queens in January 2014.
+Cornell Alston is an RTA alumnus involved in RTA’s Youth Empowerment Through The Arts initiative which launched in Long Island City, Queens in January 2014.
 While in prison, Nate was director of the Youth Assistance Program and an alcohol and substance abuse peer counselor.
 He is a charismatic speaker, representing RTA in conferences and events throughout the region.